 And my delight was with the sons of men.

 i.
-A phrase from Proverbs 8:22 (The LORD possessed me at the beginning of His way) became a key support for the teaching of an influential heretic in the early church.
+A phrase from Proverbs 8:22 (The Lord possessed me at the beginning of His way) became a key support for the teaching of an influential heretic in the early church.
 Arius of Alexandria spoke for and promoted the idea that Jesus Christ was not God (much in the way modern Jehovah’s Witnesses believe).
 Arius used this verse from the Greek translation of the Hebrew Scriptures, which puts the phrase like this: The Lord created me at the beginning of His way.
-Arius argued that Jesus is the wisdom of God, and this verse spoke of his creation.
-If he was created, then he had a beginning and was not eternal, and if not eternal he was not God.
+Arius argued that Jesus is the wisdom of God, and this verse spoke of His creation.
+If Jesus was created, then He had a beginning and was not eternal, and if not eternal, then not God.

 i.
 The antiquity of wisdom has a real and practical application.
 If the whole created order is founded on God’s wisdom, then to go against His wisdom is to go against all creation.
 “When we belong to Jesus Christ and walk in His wisdom, all of creation works for us; if we rebel against His wisdom and will, things start to work against us, as Jonah discovered when he tried to run away from the Lord.”
 (Wiersbe)